Jitses/FinalMinorProject/README.md

 General information about countries when hovering over the country: leader, number of inhabitants, free or conquered in the war.

-Buttons:
-German territory expansion: on click, shows the German territory expansion in colour per month.
-Allied territory takeback: on click, shows the allied territory take back in colour per month.
+Button:
+Play button that plays the timeframe of 1939 until 1945.
+It shows the German expansion and allied takeback in colours on the map.

 Timeline: can be dragged to show the German occupation and freed countries by colour on monthly basis.